-What recovery looks like, and the time that it will take to get there is still largely unknown and is difficult to predict with certainty.
-Leading economists SGS Economics and Planning have forecast that the coronavirus pandemic will shrink Australia's Gross Domestic Product (GDP) by 6.7 per cent in 2019-20 compared to the 2018-19 fiscal year [1].
+What recovery looks like, and the time that it will take is still largely unknown and is difficult to predict.
+Leading economist, SGS Economics and Planning have forecast that the coronavirus pandemic will shrink Australia's Gross Domestic Product (GDP) by 6.7 per cent in 2019-20 compared to the 2018-19 fiscal year [2].
 This estimate is based on current information available on the combined effects of the summer bushfires and the COVID-19 restrictions and the likely flow-on effect on the economy.
 The estimated decline accounts for the various stimulus measures announced by all levels of government (as of 24 April 2020).
-Without these stimulus measures, Australia's 2019-20 GDP would likely decline by over 14 per cent [2].
+Without these stimulus measures, Australia's 2019-20 GDP would likely decline by over 14 per cent [3].

 Locally, SGS have projected that Melbourne CBDs GDP is likely to decline anywhere between 10 - 12.5 per cent, where Yarra fares slightly better with an estimated decline in GDP of between 5 - 7.5 per cent.
 The projected decline for Melbourne is much higher than the national average of 6.7 per cent due to the loss of tourism spending, the closure of cafes, bars and restaurants which were dependent on office workers and the effective closure of major retail centres.
 The large cluster of higher education activities and major cultural institutions were also severely impacted by the shutdown.
+Victoria's second COVID-19 wave will intensify these adverse impacts.

 Yarra's night time economy primarily made up of restaurants, pubs, clubs and live music venues are currently under enormous strain.
 Enforced closures and patron limits, difficulty or inability to change their business model and operational uncertainty under the social distancing requirements each present unique challenges.
-Council's advocacy role to State and Federal Government for continued financial support and collaboration with industry partners and trader groups, will be integral during the recovery process.
+Council's advocacy role to state and federal governments for continued financial support and collaboration with industry partners and trader groups, will be integral during the recovery process.